-One style of photograph that can often be found in many old family photo collections is the cabinet card.
-First introduced in 1863 by Windsor & Bridge in London, the cabinet card is a photographic print mounted on card stock.
+A style of photograph first introduced in 1863 by Windsor & Bridge in London, the cabinet card is a photographic print mounted on card stock.
 The Cabinet card got its name from its suitability for display in parlors -- especially in cabinets -- and was a popular medium for family portraits.

 A traditional cabinet card consists of a 4" X 5 1/2" photo mounted on 4 1/4" x 6 1/2" card stock.
 This allows for an extra 1/2" to 1" of space at the bottom of the cabinet card where the name of the photographer or studio was typcially printed.
 The cabinet card is similar to the smaller carte-de-visite which was introduced in the 1850s.